 - 1. FSCS gets the Single Customer View (SCV) file and Exclusions View file from the bank, building society or credit union that has failed, which lists all its customers and their balances. - 2.
-FSCS then sends eligible customers their compensation automatically up to the limit without them having to apply (in most cases). - 3.
+FSCS then sends eligible customers their compensation automatically up to the limit without them having to apply (in most cases).
+This is usually by cheque. - 3.
 For Beneficiary type accounts where deposits are held on trust or by a third party, FSCS will need to request further information from the account owner before making payments.